CityOfZion/neo3-boa/docs/source/getting-started.md

 Here's a [simple example](https://github.com/CityOfZion/neo3-boa/blob/development/boa3_test/examples/simple_nep17.py) of a Token contract following the NEP-17 standard.
 >Note: The NEP-17 standard also has requirements on how each method must be implemented.
 Be sure to check the [full documentation](https://docs.neo.org/docs/en-us/develop/write/nep17.html) on the NEP-17 standard to ensure the implementation is correct.

+### How to make a Non-Fungible (NFT) Token smart contract
+Just like the fungible token, for a contract to be a non-fungible token (NFT) in the Neo blockchain, it needs to adhere to the [NEP-11](https://docs.neo.org/docs/en-us/develop/write/nep11.html) standard by implementing a few methods and events:
+- `symbol` - Returns the symbol of the token.
+- `decimals` - Returns the number of decimals used by the token.
+- `totalSupply` - Returns the total supply of the token.
+- `tokensOf` = Returns the IDs of all NFTs owned by the specified account.

+In addition, an NFT contract may be either *non-divisible* or *divisible*.

+For **non-divisible** NFT contracts, the following method is also required:
+- `balanceOf` - Returns the total amount of NFTs of the specified account.
+- `transfer` - Transfers tokens to a specified account.
+- `ownerOf` - Returns the address of the owner of a specified NFT ID.

+For **divisible** NFT contracts, the following methods are also required:
+- `balanceOf` - Returns the amount of NFTs of the specified NFT ID for the specified account.
+- `transfer` - Transfers tokens to from a specified account to another.
+- `ownerOf` - Returns the addresses of all co-owners of a specified NFT ID.

+In both cases, the contract must also implement and trigger a `Transfer` event whenever tokens are transferred.

+>Note: Although many methods and events have the same name as the NEP-17 standard, their implementation and parameters may differ.

+Here's a [full example](https://github.com/CityOfZion/neo3-boa/blob/development/boa3_test/examples/nep11_non_divisible.py) of a non-divisible token contract following the NEP-11 standard.
+>Note: The example above is rather complete and contains more than just the basic implementation of a NEP-11 contract.
+Once again, be sure to check the [full documentation](https://docs.neo.org/docs/en-us/develop/write/nep11.html) on the NEP-11 standard to ensure the implementation is correct.

 ## Compiling your Smart Contract

 ### Using CLI